bDGuo/waymo_motion_scenario_mining/README.md

 This repo contains a python implementation of VRU-related scenario mining for the dataset [Waymo Open Motion Dataset(WOMD)](https://waymo.com/open/data/motion).
 For each data record in WOMD there are two JSON files that describe the mined scenarios.

 - Waymo_#data_YYYY-MM-DD-HH_MM_**solo**.json
 - Waymo_#data_YYYY-MM-DD-HH_MM_**tag**.json

-## Dataset
+## Dataset downloading

-The tfexample from [WOMD](https://waymo.com/open/data/motion) is organized by time-frame.
+The ''tfexample'' from [WOMD](https://waymo.com/open/data/motion) is organized by time-frame.
 Download dataset in shell:

 ```shell